daniaezz/textileInterfaces/README.md

 # Textile Interfaces
-blog for the textile interfaces fall 2023!
+Blog documentation for the textile interfaces fall 2023!

 ## E-Textile Tester
 Aligator Clips connected to an led and a switch coin cell battery holder to create a circuit tester!